nicolacentrone/matching-game/README.md

 ### Game features

-- In-game restart: Click on the two arrows on the top-right corner of the Game Board to restart a new game immediately;
+- In-game restart: Click on the two arrows on the top-right corner of the Game Board to restart a new game immediately.
 - Star Rating: How much sharp is your memory?
 The more moves you make the less stars you get.
 Stay awake!
-- In-game timer
+- In-game timer: Beat the time!
-- Number of moves
+- Number of moves.

 ## License
 MIT License